starbeamjs/starbeam/workspace/docs/src/content/docs/library-authors/overview.md

 ---

-This guide is for authors of reusable Starbeam-backed libraries: models, resources, and utilities that app authors can use from React, Preact, Vue, Svelte, or framework-neutral code.
+This guide is for authors of reusable Starbeam-backed libraries: models, resources, and utilities that app authors can use from React, Preact, Ember, Vue, Svelte, or framework-neutral code.

 The goal is the same as app code: mark root state, then expose ordinary JavaScript above it.
 Your library should give consumers domain-shaped values,